 A Little bit about me....

-I’ve been a trainer for four years and specialise in body transformations where the focus is on fat loss, muscle gain, and getting clients in incredible shape (Abs) in the shortest and safest, possible timeframe.
+I’ve been a trainer for five years and specialise in body transformations where the focus is on fat loss, muscle gain, and getting clients in incredible shape (Abs) in the shortest and safest, possible timeframe.

 Prior to PT life, I was a Commercial Real Estate Lawyer (fun times), which I fell into after studying Law (with extreme alcohol consumption) at Sheffield University (actual fun times!).
-I qualified as a PT after trying and failing, fairly significantly, o find work-life balance in
+I qualified as a PT after trying and failing, fairly significantly, to find work-life balance in

 Enter 2020.
 With less work and life on pause, that elusive ‘balance’ hit me slap bang in the face.